Bill Gates' net worth: A 'window' into the Microsoft co-founder's jaw-dropping wealth

 View this post on Instagram

 Gates reportedly owns a Bombardier BD-700 which seats up to 19 people and is used for vacations as well as official engagements.
-It cost him about USD 40 million (INR 326 crore approx.) His mansion also has various garages for over 23 luxury cars – which includes Porsche 959 priced at USD 1 million (INR 8 crore approx.)
+It cost him about USD 40 million (HKD 314 billion) His mansion also has various garages for over 23 luxury cars – which includes Porsche 959 priced at USD 1 million (HKD 7.85 million)

 Private island and real-estate investments

 Like several businessmen, Gates owns a private island – Grand Bogue Caye – in Belize with white sands and turquoise waters.
-This cost him about USD 25 million (INR 204 crore approx.) He’s also made several real-estate investments through his personal investment firm – Cascade.
+This cost him about USD 25 million (HKD 196 million) He’s also made several real-estate investments through his personal investment firm – Cascade.
 This includes part ownership of Charles Hotel Cambridge Massachusetts and half of the Four Season Holding’s hotel chain.
-He also paid nearly USD 161 million (INR 1,314 crore approx.) along with other unnamed buyers for the Ritz Carlton in San Francisco.
+He also paid nearly USD 161 million (HKD 1,263 million approx.) along with other unnamed buyers for the Ritz Carlton in San Francisco.

 Despite the wealth he owns, Gates famously told The Telegraph in 2013, “I have no use for money.”